croct-tech/plug-js/docs/plug.md

 #### Contextual

-The contextual scope is similar to the isolated except that new tabs inherit the user identification from the last viewed tab.
+The contextual scope is similar to the isolated except that new tabs keep the user identification from the last viewed tab.

 You should consider using this scope if your application allows users to access multiple accounts simultaneously